 How Often Should You Train BJJ?
 Finding Your Ideal Weekly Split

-How often should you train BJJ?
-3-5 sessions per week is optimal.
-Find your ideal BJJ and strength training split for hobbyists or competitors at ARMA Clapham.
+How often should you train Brazilian Jiu Jitsu?
+Find your ideal BJJ and strength training split based on available time, goals and experience at ARMA Clapham.

 James Richardson